votti/pybis/src/vagrant/README.md

-# Use
+# Getting started with Vagrant, openBIS and JupyterHub

 Vagrant automates the creation of virtual environments.
-Here, we use vagrant to define an environment for running jupyterhub together with openBIS.
+Here, we use vagrant to define an environment for running JupyterHub together with openBIS.
 You can download Vagrant from this website:

 https://www.vagrantup.com